infinityascode/manifesto/SECURITY.md

 ## 🔒 Security Overview

-This repository contains the official ∞aC (Infinity as Code) concept documentation and is designed for public access while maintaining appropriate content protection.
+This repository contains the official ∞aC (Absolutely Everything as Code) concept documentation and is designed for public access while maintaining appropriate content protection.

 ## 🛡️ Content Protection Status